 Warren Buffett's Letters to Berkshire Hathaway Shareholders Share PINTEREST Email Print Warren Buffett's shareholder letters to his fellow Berkshire Hathaway stockholders have become some of the most studied documents in the history of corporate finance for good reason.
 Here's your chance to read them yourself.
 Getty Images News Liveabout Entertainment Music TV & Film Performing Arts Visual Arts Fashion & Style Love and Romance Gaming Hobbies Activities Humor By Joshua Kennon Managing Director, Kennon-Green & Co.
-Joshua Kennon co-authored "The Complete Idiot's Guide to Investing, 3rd Edition" and runs his own asset management firm for the affluent. our editorial process Twitter Twitter Joshua Kennon Updated August 21, 2020 Warren Buffett's letters to the shareholders of Berkshire Hathaway, his holding company (a company designed to own stock of other companies), are regarded as one of the most important and informative bodies of work ever written in the business and investing world.
+Joshua Kennon is an expert on investing, assets and markets, and retirement planning.
+He is managing director and co-founder of Kennon-Green & Co., an asset management firm. our editorial process Twitter Twitter Joshua Kennon Updated August 21, 2020 Warren Buffett's letters to the shareholders of Berkshire Hathaway, his holding company (a company designed to own stock of other companies), are regarded as one of the most important and informative bodies of work ever written in the business and investing world.
 These letters are an absolute must-read if you want to get involved in investing or corporate management.
 They trace the development of Buffett's firm from a relatively small business of limited significance, to its evolution into one of the world's premier corporations with ownership in nearly every sector of the global economy.
 In case you're expecting that the shareholder letters will contain nothing but numbers and dry, analytical text, you'll be pleasantly surprised to find that Buffett has written his letters with a good amount of humor, down-to-earth language, jokes, and useful anecdotes.
 He discusses his famous approach to buying stocks that is more about common sense and basic value-based investing rather than any complex or overly-analytical approach.
 Contents of the Berkshire Hathaway Shareholder Letters Buffett took over as Chairman of Berkshire Hathaway in 1965 when he was 35 years old.
 His shareholder letters between that time and 1976 were largely statistical recaps of the operating results of the textile mills.
 The legendary investor had not yet fully begun to transform the enterprise into its present conglomerate form.
 Topics covered in Warren Buffett's shareholder letters since 1976 include investment philosophy, portfolio management, corporate governance, diversification, and the limitations of Generally Accepted Accounting Principles (GAAP).
 The letters also discuss employing incremental capital, selecting business managers, and compensation policies.
 Also included are share repurchases, stock options, mergers and acquisitions, and the economics of the insurance industry.
 If it's useful to a business owner or investor, you'll very likely find it in one of Buffett's letters.
 Print and Digital Versions Many people have wanted to read these letters and absorb their valuable knowledge.
 To that end, a fiftieth-anniversary compendium of all Buffett's unedited shareholder letters was compiled by Buffett's friend and editor Max Olson, and published as a book in 2014.
 Olson has updated the shareholder letters project with print and digital editions each year since.
 The book packs quite a punch, containing the text of over 50 years of Buffett's wisdom.
 The book contains extra charts and figures not included with the original letters, although beginner investors might want to skip those and head straight for the more practical and philosophical advice.
 More experienced investors should stop and examine those charts and figures, as they tell a fascinating tale about the growth of a business, a businessman, and about the economy in general.
 While many books and articles have been written about Buffett and his strategies, there's no better way to learn the way he thinks than by listening to him directly.
 Where to Access the Original Texts If trying to tackle the entire 750-page-plus book seems like ambitious reading, access the original texts from the Berkshire Hathaway website, where you can pick and choose the years in which you're most interested.
 While the book covers Buffett's whole tenure as chairman, starting in 1965, the website has all shareholder letters starting in 1977 (and 1977 through 2003 are archived in HTML format, while 2004 through 2017 are available in Adobe PDF format).
 The letters are not for the faint of heart—most average about 30 pages, but they're brilliant and insightful, and just plain good reading if you're interested in learning from one of the most successful private investors in history.